 The traditional blepharoplasty technique emphasizes extensive removal of fat in the lower lid in order to assure complete removal of the puffy bags.
 However, this overcorrection often results in hollow or even cadaverous-looking eyes.
 Dr. Chugay reduces fat conservatively and only from certain layers, thus producing excellent results without the hollow-eye look.

 Dr. Chugay insists that skin excision on average should be minimal especially on older patients whose muscles are weak and a round-eye appearance can be produced (rather than the normal elliptical shape.)

 To produce a complete rejuvenation in the eye area, Dr. Chugay recommends Crow’s Feet Removal in conjunction with Blepharoplasty.
-A well-administered chemical peel can later remove the remaining fine lines and wrinkles.
+A well-administered chemical peel can later reduce the remaining fine lines and wrinkles.

 In an eyelid surgery, an incision is usually made in the natural skin fold on the upper eyelid.
-The excess skin is removed and the skin is repaired with very fine absorbing sutures.
+The excess skin is reduced and the skin is repaired with very fine absorbing sutures.
 The lower eyelid incision is made directly under the eyelash line.
-The excess skin and some muscle are removed from the region of the lower lids.
-If there is some fat in the region of the lower lids, that fat is also removed.
+The excess skin and some muscle are reduced from the region of the lower lids.
+If there is some fat in the region of the lower lids, that fat is also reduced.
 The skin is closed with fine dissolving sutures.

 The surgery will be performed in our fully accredited surgical facility on an outpatient basis.
 No inpatient stay is required.